C-Payton/Application-Automation/Dell Command | Update/README.md

 ## Help

 NOTE: If you have a BIOS Password, make sure you set the " -biosPassword=`"SecretPassword`" flag with your password.

-Dell server models are NOT supported via Dell Command | Update.
+*Dell server models are NOT supported via Dell Command | Update.

 ## Version History

 * 1.0.0 (4/15/2022)
     * Initial Github Release
+    * PSAppDeployToolkit v3.8.4 (Jan 26, 2021)
+    * Dell Command | Update 4.5 (March 2022)